Compound Risk Assessments

 PHOTO | Compound Risk Assessment Research | 2024

-Somalia Compound Risk Assessment Map (CRAM) - Updated July 2025
+Somalia Compound Risk Assessment Map (CRAM) - Updated October 2025

 The Somalia Compound Risk Assessment Mapping (CRAM) is a geospatial decision-support tool developed by Conflict Management Consulting (CMC) to support risk-informed planning for the Somalia Stability Fund (SSF III) and its partners.